Join Our FREE Live Webinar

 That will demonstrate that you are financially stable to buy the home, thereby increasing your chances of getting the deal.

-In many instances, the property will not qualify for financing due to it's physical condition, so consider using a private money lender or paying in cash.
+In many instances, the property will not qualify for financing due to its physical condition, so consider using a private money lender or paying in cash.

 Engage a real estate broker with experience in REO